klandell/Leaflet.LayerGroup.Collision/README.md

 Changes
 * Detect collisions for tooltips instead of divIcons
 * Update rbush dependency
-* Add an option for a collisionResolver function, has two parameters, the current layer and the layers of which the current layer collides.
+* Add an option for a collisionResolver function, has two parameters, the current layer and a Set containing the layers of which the current layer collides.
 Return an array of layers from this function with your choice of the layers to hide.

 # REST OF ORIGINAL README #
 Provides basic collision detection in order to declutter large or overlapping sets of Leaflet markers.